On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial and Non-Inertial Rest Frames: The Micro-Canonical Ensemble

-In the case of the ideal Boltzmann gas (N free non-relativistic particles of mass m and energy ${{{\vec p}^2}\over {2m}}$) Eqs. (\ref{5.21}) and (\ref{5.3}) imply ${1\over {k_B\, T_{(mc)}}}\, {\rightarrow}_{N \rightarrow \infty}\, {{3 N}\over {2 E}}$ (like in the classical virial theorem).
-Moreover one gets $p_{(mc)} = k_B\, T_{(mc)}\, {{\partial\, S_{(mc,nr,st)}(E, V, N) }\over {\partial\, V}}{|}_{E,N} {\rightarrow}_{N \rightarrow \infty}\, k_B\, T_{(mc)}\, {N\over V}$ and the resulting equation of state is $p_{(mc)}\, V = N\, k_B\, T_{(mc)}$.
+In the case of the ideal Boltzmann gas (N free non-relativistic particles of mass m and energy ${\frac{{{\vec p}^2}}{{2m}}}$) Eqs. (\ref{5.21}) and (\ref {5.3}) imply ${\frac{1}{{k_B\, T_{(mc)}}}}\, {\rightarrow}_{N \rightarrow \infty}\, {\frac{{3 N}}{{2 E}}}$ (like in the classical virial theorem).
+Moreover one gets $p_{(mc)} = k_B\, T_{(mc)}\, {\frac{{\partial\, S_{(mc,nr,st)}(E, V, N) }}{{\partial\, V}}}{|}_{E,N} {\rightarrow}_{N \rightarrow \infty}\, k_B\, T_{(mc)}\, {\frac{N}{V}}$ and the resulting equation of state is $p_{(mc)}\, V = N\, k_B\, T_{(mc)}$.
 When the thermodynamics limit is well defined, then $T_{(mc)}$ and $p_{(mc)}$ become the canonical temperature and pressure, respectively.

-These results can be reproduced also in the non-relativistic inertial rest frame by replacing Eq.(\ref{5.3}) with Eq.(\ref{5.9}) as shown in Subsection 5 of Appendix C.
+These results can be reproduced also in the non-relativistic inertial rest frame by replacing Eq.(\ref{5.3}) with Eq.(\ref{5.9}) as shown in Subsection 5 of Appendix C of Ref.\cite{37}.

-Instead in the relativistic rest frame we are not able to find an explicit analytic form of the micro-canonical entropy $S_{(mc)}({\cal E},V, N) = {1\over N}\, ln\, Z({\cal E},V, N)$ (see Subsection 6 of Appendix C), so that we cannot obtain an explicit equation of state for a relativistic ideal Boltzmann gas (N free relativistic particles of mass $m$ and energy $\sqrt{m^2 c^2 + {\vec \kappa}^2}$).
-However in Ref.\cite{21}, by using the equilibrium J\"uttner one particle distribution function and Eqs.(\ref{7.1}) - (\ref{7.2}) (see the next two Sections), it is shown that also in the relativistic case one obtains $p = {N\over V}\, k_B\, T$.
+However, in the relativistic rest frame we are not able to find an explicit analytic form of the micro-canonical entropy $S_{(mc)}(\mathcal{E} ,V,N)=\,ln\,\tilde{Z}(\mathcal{E},V,N)$ (see Subsection 6 of Appendix C of Ref.\cite{37}), so that we cannot obtain an explicit equation of state for a relativistic ideal Boltzmann gas (N free relativistic particles of mass $m$ and energy $\sqrt{m^{2}c^{2}+{\vec{\kappa}}^{2}}$).
+However in Ref.\cite{14} , by using the equilibrium J\"{u}ttner one particle distribution function, it is shown that also in the relativistic case one obtains $p={\frac{N}{V}} \,k_{B}\,T$.